 Choose and compare Business Schools

 It is important to choose and compare Business Schools so you can make the best decision.
 Consider the following aspects.

 There are many different reasons to apply for an MBA program: switching to a different industry that interests you more or has a better long-term outlook, looking for a future promotion from your current employer, receiving an international experience, and many more.
 Whatever your reason is, this should be one of the top things that you take into account when determining which Business Schools to research.

 Having a clear idea of what you want regarding your career will help you make the pre-selection process much more efficient.
 Ask yourself the following seemingly simple, but actually very serious questions.

 Identifying your career goals, your motivations and creating a plan to accomplish them in the future is an essential step before you start your application process, since various application questions will revolve around them.
 This is also something you should do to ensure that an MBA is the right path for you.

 You should conduct a self-assessment to know where you are standing now, and identify potential improvements to your candidate profile.
 You should consider, at least, these minimum aspects:

-If you believe you need to strengthen an aspect of your profile, think about how how much time you have to work on it.
-For example, if you are an engineer with extensive analytical skills and want to take on projects that are more client facing to show the admissions teams that you have strong people skills.
-If you’re unsure when to start studying for the GMAT, here’s some advice!
+If you believe you need to strengthen an aspect of your profile, think about how much time you have to work on it.
+For example, if you are an engineer with extensive analytical skills and want to take on projects that are more client facing to show the admissions teams that you have strong people skills, then make sure you have time to build this experience before you do your application.